kumartheashwani/vault-python-mcp-server/README.md

 python server.py
 ```

-This starts both the HTTP server and stdio handler, but may exit prematurely if stdin is closed.
+This starts both the HTTP server and stdio handler simultaneously, but may exit prematurely if stdin is closed.
 This mode is not recommended for production or Smithery integration.

 ## API Endpoints